What is the skill adjacencies model?

 We represent demand for a skill as a count and percentage job postings returned for your search.
 Demand is influenced by your searched Talent Profile, employers, and locations and determines the size of the bubbles in the model.

-By default, the model includes both hard and soft skills, though the results can be filtered to show only soft skills.
 For each skill, we show demand for your searched locations and your searched employers (“the market”).
 However, the model can be adjusted to show demand at your organization only.

-More about skills adjacencies:
+More about skill adjacencies:

 Why am I seeing a skill in the results that doesn't align with my search?